TrevorMassey/xhr_cloner/README.md

 ### Options

 You can right click on the icon that appears in the toolbar and select options to open up the options screen.
-From here you can select what you want to do with the cloned data and provide a filename or api directions to send it to.
+From here you can select what you want to do with the cloned data and provide a filename or api endpoint to send it to.

 ### Prerequisites